Analytic two-loop master integrals for $tW$ production at hadron colliders. Part II: Non-planar integral families with two massive propagators

 To have a global picture, we also show the comparison as a function of $\sqrt{-u}$ in figure \ref{fig:s450-expansion}.
 In the plot we use the angle $\theta$ between the final-state $W$ boson and the initial-state gluon as the parameter, and $u$ is related to $\theta$ by

 Again, we find that the differences between the expansions up to ${\cal O}({m_W^8})$ and exact values are at the level of ${\cal O}(10^{-3})$.
-This accuracy can be further improved by taking expansion to higher orders, which is not difficult to achieve since the master integrals are the same.
+This accuracy can be further improved by taking expansion to higher orders, which is not difficult to achieve since the MIs are the same.